bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 * Before the starting function name should be the keyword `$ENTRY`.
 * A Refal function is written as the function name, followed by curly braces with one or several sentences.
-* A sentence consist of two parts: the left – “a pattern” and the right – “the result”.
+* A sentence consists of two parts: the left – “a pattern” and the right – “the result”.
 * The left side defines the arguments value subset on which the sentence is applied.